tank157/cljs-http-node/README.md

 A ClojureScript HTTP library for node.js.

-This is a fork of [cljs-http](https://github.com/r0man/cljs-http) that unfortunately does not run at all under node.js due to the absence of XMLHttpRequest.
+This is a fork of [cljs-http](https://github.com/r0man/cljs-http), which unfortunately does not run at all under node.js due to the absence of XMLHttpRequest.
 The only thing that needs to be rewritten is the core/request function, which I've reimplemented using core.async and